Pinhole photography.

 Pinhole photography using a digital camera.

 To make a test pinhole I wrapped some aluminium baking foil tightly over a Fujifilm 16mm extension tube and secured it with an elastic band.
 I then made a tiny hole in the centre of the foil with the pin.
-I fitted the pinhole extension tube to the camera, put the camera on a tripod and set the shutter speed to Auto.
+I fitted the pinholed extension tube to an old Fujifilm XE1 that I bought for next-to-nothing, put the camera on a tripod and set the shutter speed to Auto.
 The image produce was awful.

 pinhole photo 1